Memorial Parkway (Huntsville, Alabama): Route description

 From the south, US 231 / Alabama 53 enters Madison County and the city limits of Huntsville over the Tennessee River via the Clement C. Clay Bridge, which is also known as Whitesburg Bridge.
 From there, the four lane US 231 takes the name of Memorial Parkway and travels north passing Hobbs Island Road where it widens to six lanes.

 Memorial Parkway passes to the east of a Sanmina-SCI Corporation production plant, crossing over Green Cove Road.
 From there, it continues north, passing beside various businesses and farm lands.
 The Parkway intersects Hobbs Road just south of the first major shopping center of many, the Southeast Plaza Shopping Center.
 Continuing due north, the Parkway passes Mountain Gap Road and Meadowbrook Drive.

-Just north of Meadowbrook Drive, the first of many overpasses start.
-Vehicles are directed to exit here to access both Whitesburg Drive and Weatherly Road.
-Just north of Weatherly Road, the Parkway's controlled access highway merges back to a six-lane highway with traffic signals at Lily Flagg Road and Byrd Spring Road.
+At Meadowbrook Drive, vehicles are directed to exit to access both Whitesburg Drive and Weatherly Road.
+Just north of Meadowbrook Drive, the southbound lanes separate into a frontage road and a limited-access road, while the northbound lanes remain as one road until just north of Ben Giles Drive.
+The Parkway has overpasses at Weatherly Road, Whitesburg Drive, Lily Flagg Road and Byrd Spring Road.
 (Previously existing signals at Charlotte Drive and Boulevard South were removed in July 2016.)
+The Parkway has an underpass at Martin Road, where the frontage roads intersect at a single point urban interchange.
 Then a series of overpasses start just north of Martin Road; the first is Golf Road, followed by Airport Road, passing by John Hunt Park.